Solution to a problem of Erd\H{o}s on the chromatic index of hypergraphs with bounded codegree: Introduction

 \begin{question}[Erd\H{o}s~\cite{erdos1979}] Let $n,t \in \mathbb{N}$.
 If $G_1 , \dots , G_n$ are complete graphs, each on at most $n$ vertices, such that $|V(G_i) \cap V(G_j)| \leq t$ for all distinct $i, j \in [n]$, what is the largest possible chromatic number of $\bigcup_{i=1}^{n}G_i$? \end{question}

 In 1972, Erd\H{o}s, Faber, and Lov\'asz famously conjectured that for $t=1$, the answer to Question~\ref{ques:erdos} is $n$, and this was recently proved for all sufficiently large $n$ by the authors~\cite{KKKMO2021}.
-In this paper we build on the ideas of~\cite{KKKMO2021} and answer the question for all $2 \leq t < \sqrt{n}$\COMMENT{If $n = k^2 + k + 1$, then $k^2 < n < (k + 1)^2$, so $\lfloor \sqrt n \rfloor = k$.
+Building on the ideas of~\cite{KKKMO2021}, we prove the following theorem (Theorem~\ref{main-thm-erdos}) that answers the question for all $2 \leq t < \sqrt{n}$\COMMENT{If $n = k^2 + k + 1$, then $k^2 < n < (k + 1)^2$, so $\lfloor \sqrt n \rfloor = k$.
 Theorem~\ref{main-thm-erdos} applies in ths case for $t \leq k$.} and sufficiently large $n$.
 The range when $t$ is larger is already covered asymptotically by an observation of Hor\'{a}k and Tuza~\cite{ht1990}, see Section~\ref{sec:results}.
 We emphasize that since Theorem~\ref{main-thm-erdos} requires that $t \ge 2$, it does not imply our results in \cite{KKKMO2021}.

 \begin{theorem} There exists $n_0 \in \mathbb{N}$ such that the following holds for all $n,t \in \mathbb{N}$ where $n \geq n_0$ and $t\geq 2$.
 If $G_1, \dots, G_n$ are complete graphs, each on at most $n$ vertices, such that $|V(G_i) \cap V(G_j)| \leq t$ for all distinct $i, j \in [n]$, then $\chi(\bigcup_{i=1}^n G_i) \leq tn$.
 Moreover, for infinitely many $k \in \mathbb N$, if $n = k^2 + k + 1$ and $t \leq k$, then there exist such $G_1, \dots, G_n$ such that $\bigcup_{i=1}^n G_i$ has $tn$ vertices and is complete (and in particular has chromatic number $tn$). \end{theorem}